Diesel Injury Law

 Other Toxins that Cause Kidney Cancer

-Cadmium is a component of diesel fuel, gasoline, and lubricating oils that are often found in industrial workplaces.
+Cadmium is a component of diesel fuel, gasoline, and lubricating oils often found in industrial workplaces.
 Cadmium is a silver-white metal typically emitted when coal and oil are burned.
-Cadmium is a Group 1 carcinogen per the International Agency for Research on Cancer.
+It is a Group 1 carcinogen per the International Agency for Research on Cancer.
 Coke ovens emit cadmium.
 Many studies have thus found that workers at steel mills utilizing coke ovens are at an elevated risk of kidney cancer.

 Trichloroethylene (TCE) is another trigger of kidney cancer.
-TCE is an organic chemical that is used in industrial workplaces to degrease metal parts and make other chemicals.
-In workspaces where TCE is used, the risk of kidney cancer is increased.
-Locomotive machinists, diesel mechanics, and railroad car department employees are at elevated risk for kidney cancer via their long-term exposures to TCE.
+TCE is an organic chemical used in industrial workplaces to degrease metal parts.
+It is also used to make other chemicals.
+In workplaces where TCE is used, the risk of kidney cancer is increased.
+Locomotive machinists, diesel mechanics, and railroad car department employees are at elevated risk.
+This is due to their long-term exposures to TCE.

 Importance of Kidney Cancer Screenings

-Tests to diagnose kidney cancer include blood and urine tests, imaging tests, (CT scans and MRIs) and biopsies of kidney tissue.
+Tests to diagnose kidney cancer include blood and urine tests, imaging tests (CT scans and MRIs), and biopsies of kidney tissue.
 Once diagnosed, radiation therapy, surgery, and alternative nonsurgical treatments can be used to treat cancer and prevent it from spreading to other parts of the body.
 Success rates of treatment depend on the specific stage of cancer at diagnosis, as well as the patient’s other contributing risk factors.

 Contact a Diesel Injury Lawyer